 Acting as the main selling point of the website, this clever and poignant use of design and functionality enhances the user’s interaction, driving home the message of changing people’s perspective.

-In addition to the parallax functionality, the light use of animation in the title sequences to each page, in particular the floating letters, highlights the need to remove any emotional burden the user may have – a feeling of weightlessness is achieved.
-Secondary to this, the use of a strikethrough in the collapsable menu and interchanging pull quote, has a more assertive and positive impact, indicating decision-making and change.
+In addition to the parallax functionality, the light use of animation in the title sequences to each page, in particular, the floating letters, highlights the need to remove any emotional burden the user may have – a feeling of weightlessness is achieved.
+Secondary to this, the use of a strikethrough in the collapsible menu and interchanging pull quote, has a more assertive and positive impact, indicating decision-making and change.

 The site is intentionally very light in content, with only 6 ‘main’ pages.
-Its purpose is to steer the user through a simple, uplifting path with positive and reflective tone, before presenting them with an intriguing and leading sentence, ‘Dare the first step’.
+Its purpose is to steer the user through a simple, uplifting path with the positive and reflective tone, before presenting them with an intriguing and leading sentence, ‘Dare the first step’.
 A softly flashing cursor preceding the words ‘enter your name’, is a tempting and pleasing invitation to get the user to engage and open up.
-The simple navigation underneath, indicates that there are only 3 simple steps to get in touch with her, and the carefully selected phrasing makes it so easy and unintrusive to do so.
+The simple navigation underneath indicates that there are only 3 simple steps to get in touch with her, and the carefully selected phrasing makes it so easy and unintrusive to do so.